allfed/Population-Loss-NW/README.md

 * Calculate soot emission as in [Toon et al. 2008](https://pubs.aip.org/physicstoday/article/61/12/37/393240/Environmental-consequences-of-nuclear-warA)
 * Add industry loss
     * Start by extracting the `.osm` data
-* Add a targetting option to maximize soot emission
-* Add a targeting option to maximize fatalities (more than Toon et al. by relaxing the exclusion criterion)